MaineTim/8266_remote_keyer/README.md

 ## Basic Functions:

-Set up the network parameters found in the section of the code marked "NETWORK CONFIGURATION".
+Set up the network parameters found in the file include/Network.h.
 Burn your ESPs.

 When the code boots up, it announces the current speed.
 Then it attempts to connect to the